|

 {14} See Job 1:6.
 (Now the day came when the sons of God came to present themselves before the LORD and satan also came among them.)

-So Biblically, it's a fairly safe conclusion to say the morning stars in this verse refers to angels, and they did sing when God created the heavens and the earth.
+So Biblically, it's a fairly safe conclusion to say the morning stars in this verse refer to angels, and they did sing when God created the heavens

 However, in the Nativity section of the Gospel of Luke (2:13), we find: